How To Declutter When You Have No Motivation

 - Now sit back and enjoy the space you have created!
 As I mentioned above, self-care is essential when you are decluttering your house, take time to reassess how much work you’ve done and how much better the space you’ve decluttered looks, no matter how small the win is!
 A victory is made up of tiny successes, so soldier on, every little win is one step closer to your end goal!

-- How to stay organised once you have decluttered a space. it is very important once you’ve decluttered a space that no matter how small it is, you keep it decluttered.
+it is very important once you’ve decluttered a space that no matter how small it is, you keep it decluttered.
 It can be very tempting to want to fill up that space with new stuff.
 My advice would be to wait, get used to seeing empty space and enjoy the peace and tranquillity that living with less brings.
 You will begin to notice that you are spending less time cleaning your belongings as you now have less stuff to take care of, look after and clean, so you suddenly have more time to do other things you actually enjoy!

 - If you suffer or are family of someone who suffers from depression or hoarding tendencies please seek medical help and support before decluttering.